 We have entered into two collaboration agreements with Aventis.
-Our first collaboration agreement with Aventis covers the research, development and commercialization of a specified group of our compounds for the treatment of Alzheimer's disease.
-There is only one compound remaining in the collaboration, TC-4959, which is in the late preclinical evaluation stage.
-Our second collaboration agreement with Aventis covers the research, development and commercialization of Aventis compounds for the treatment of Alzheimer's disease and other central nervous system diseases.
-As of March 31, 2004, we had received a total of \$8.0 million in upfront license fees and payments for research and development services under the two agreements.
-In addition to royalties on potential product sales, we could receive up to \$30.0 million under the first agreement upon the achievement of pre-commercialization development and regulatory milestones, up to \$8.0 million under the second agreement upon the achievement of pre-commercialization development and regulatory milestones related to Alzheimer's disease and up to \$8.0 million under the second agreement for each other central nervous system disease upon the achievement of pre-commercialization development and regulatory milestones related to that disease.
-The achievement of the milestones under these agreements is uncertain.
+One of those collaboration agreements with Aventis terminated on January 2, 2005.
+The other collaboration agreement with Aventis covers the research, development and commercialization of Aventis compounds for the treatment of Alzheimer's disease and other central nervous system diseases.
+As of September 30, 2004, we had received a total of \$8.1 million in upfront license fees and payments for research and development services under the two agreements.
+In addition to royalties on potential product sales, we could receive up to \$8.0 million under the continuing agreement upon the achievement of pre-commercialization development and regulatory milestones related to Alzheimer's disease and up to \$8.0 million for each other central nervous system disease upon the achievement of pre-commercialization development and regulatory milestones related to that disease.
+The achievement of these milestones is uncertain.
 We may not receive any of these amounts or we may receive only a portion of them.
+The research term of this agreement expired in December 2004, and Aventis has informed us that it does not intend to extend the research term.
+We are only eligible to receive future payments from Aventis for any compounds that are selected for further development within six months after the expiration of the research term.